rosscdh/toolkit/DEPLOY.md

 [choices-names]

+1. git co master;./manage.py migrate attachment 0003
+must first run this data migration to ensure we catch all the current item statuses

-1. ./manage.py migrate attachment  # removal of the status field
+2. ./manage.py migrate attachment 0004  # removal of the status field

 [celery]